-Chapter 4, "Creating activity reports and bpd files," on page 47 describes the details of using the BPACTIVITY command and its options in batch jobs to create bpd files.
+"Creating activity reports and bpd files" on page 38 describes the details of using the BPACTIVITY command and its options in batch jobs to create bpd files.

 The data in bpd files is not intended for direct interpretation.
 It is in DB2 load format and can be loaded into DB2 tables for additional analysis by SQL queries.
-Appendix C, "Loading a bpd file into a DB2 table," on page 195 provides some information how the contents of bpd files can be loaded into DB2 tables.
-However, the further use is outside the scope of this book.
+Chapter 6, "Loading a bpd file into a DB2 table," on page 167 provides some information how the contents of bpd files can be loaded into DB2 tables.
+However, the further use is outside the scope of this information.

-About file and data set naming conventions and downloading files
+File and data set naming conventions